WWE 24/7 Championship: History

-During the 2019 Money in the Bank pay-per-view and livestreaming event on May 19, WWE announced that a new championship would be introduced on the following night's episode of Raw, where hardcore legend and WWE Hall of Famer Mick Foley unveiled the WWE 24/7 Championship.
+During the Money in the Bank pay-per-view and livestreaming event on May 19, 2019, WWE announced that a new professional wrestling championship would be introduced on the following night's episode of Raw, where hardcore legend and WWE Hall of Famer Mick Foley unveiled the WWE 24/7 Championship.
 Like the former WWE Hardcore Championship and its "24/7 rule", the 24/7 Championship could be defended anytime, anywhere, as long as a WWE referee was present, hence its name.
 Due to this, Foley said the title could be defended across all of WWE's brand divisions: Raw, SmackDown, NXT, NXT UK, and 205 Live (205 Live and NXT UK were dissolved in February and September 2022, respectively).
 He also said that WWE legends could return and challenge for the title.
 After the unveiling, Foley laid the title belt in the ring and said that whoever secured the championship first in a scramble would become the inaugural champion.
 Raw's Titus O'Neil became the inaugural champion by doing so, defeating Cedric Alexander, Drake Maverick, EC3, Eric Young, Karl Anderson, Luke Gallows, Mojo Rawley, and No Way Jose to claim the championship.
 It was later confirmed that the title was not gender-exclusive and could also be won by non-WWE personnel after the respective wins of former WWE female wrestler Kelly Kelly and Fox sportscaster Rob Stone.

 Although a stipulation of the championship, the 24/7 rule could be temporarily suspended by any authority figure.
 This usually occurred when the champion was involved in a non-title match.
 For example, after Elias won the title from R-Truth on the May 28, 2019, episode of SmackDown Live, the brand's commissioner Shane McMahon suspended the rule until after the scheduled tag team match later that same night, in which both Elias and Truth were involved.
 The rule could also be suspended during an actual scheduled match for the title to prevent other wrestlers from getting involved.
 For example, when R-Truth unsuccessfully defended the title against Elias in a lumberjack match on the June 4 episode of SmackDown.
-Another example was when reigning champion R-Truth was a guest on The Miz's "Miz TV" and during a subsequent scheduled match against Drake Maverick, both on the June 24 episode of Raw.
+Another example was when reigning champion R-Truth was a guest on The Miz's "Miz TV" talkshow and during a subsequent scheduled match against Drake Maverick, both on the June 24 episode of Raw.